-We got both got kitted up in their cold weather riding gear because we all tend to be wearing more clothing, and as we know warm stuff tends to be more expensive.
+We got both kitted up in their cold weather riding gear because the days are getting shorter again and we all already tend to be wearing more clothing, and as we know warm stuff tends to be more expensive.
 Everything is their own and paid for with their own hard-earned cash.
-Admittedly some stuff was bought with a discount but for the purposes of this experiment, we’re using RRP prices to represent the true replacement value.
+Admittedly some stuff was bought with a discount and for others the prices vary across the web a bit but for the purposes of this experiment, we’re using RRP prices to represent the true replacement value.

 Let’s take a closer look at what they both dug out of their kit wardrobe with these interactive images.
-You can hover over their various parts to see info on every item on their person.. and no fortunately you can’t remove them.
+Click on the image and hover over their various parts to see info on every item on their person.. and no fortunately you can’t remove them.

 James the roadie